Zonnev/elementaryos-firefox-theme/readme.md

 ![Screenshot](Promo_image_august-2024.png)
 ## 🙏 Credits

-Credits to [Harvey Cabaguio](https://github.com/harveycabaguio/firefox-elementary-theme) for setting the theme up, [Surendrajat](https://github.com/Surendrajat), [DRHAX34](https://github.com/DRHAX34) and [sempasha](https://github.com/sempasha) for the install script and the elementary team for the UI design and icons.
+Credits to [Harvey Cabaguio](https://github.com/harveycabaguio/firefox-elementary-theme) for setting the theme up, [sempasha](https://github.com/sempasha) and [Ryo Nakano](https://github.com/ryonakano) for the install script and the elementary team for the UI design and icons.

 ## ⬇️ Install